2018: Big history and truth: knowledge as mapping

 Professor ROBERT MANNE

 Abstract: The Armenians remember their national tragedy on April 24 each year.
 Australians celebrate ANZAC Day on April 25.
 The two events remembered - the Armenian genocide and the Gallipoli landings - occurred on Ottoman Turkish soil at exactly the same time.
-In this interesting and thought provoking lecture Robert Manne considered why the two events are never linked in our minds and suggests why they ought to be.
+In this interesting and thought-provoking lecture Robert Manne considered why the two events are never linked in our minds and suggested why they ought to be.